AzureIoTGBB/azure-iot-edge-hol/module2/README.md

     }
 }
 ```

-click 'next', and click 'finish'
+click 'Next', and click 'Submit'

 * $upstream is a special route destination that means "send to IoT Hub in the cloud".
 So this route takes all messages (/*) and sends to the cloud.
-This lets us, at thsi stage in the lab, confirm that Edge is working end-to-end before we move onto subsequent modules.
+This lets us, at this stage in the lab, confirm that Edge is working end-to-end before we move onto subsequent modules.

 ### confirm IoT Edge